DavidZagorski/raintree_test/README.md

 ```
 Column explanation:

-DOS - The date the appointment took place on.
+DOS - The date the appointment took place on.<br>
 LocationCode - The location code for the clinic the appointment took place at.
 InsuranceCode - The insurance responsible for covering the charges of the appointment.
 InsuranceFC - Grouping of insurances of similar type/rules.